mych907/agv_master/README.md

 rosrun agv_master agv_node.py
 ```

-To visualize, open the configuration in the /rviz folder.
+To visualize, open the configuration in the rviz folder.